Sprained Ankle Treatment

 - Physical therapy.
 After we’ve properly assessed the nature of the damage to your ankle joint, we’ll help you build a program of stretches and exercises that are personalized to your needs, helping you reduce pain, prevent stiffness, build strength, and increase flexibility and range of motion.

 - Immobilization.
-If the damage is serious, we may need to temporarily stabilize your ankle using a cast, walking boot, or brace.
+Depending on the severity, we may need to temporarily stabilize your ankle using a cast, walking boot, or brace.

 - Custom orthotics.
 If poor biomechanics or structural flaws in your feet were contributing factors in your sprain or increase your risk for future sprains, we may recommend custom orthotics to correct these problems.

 - Platelet-rich plasma (PRP) therapy.
-PRP therapy is an advanced technique for accelerating the healing process in soft tissues such as ligaments.
+PRP therapy is an advanced technique for accelerating the healing process in injuries to the ligaments.
 A sample of your own blood is drawn and placed in a centrifuge to separate out the platelets, which produce growth factors that stimulate cellular healing.
-A platelet-rich mixture is then re-injected into the site of injury to kick-start the healing process.
+A platelet-rich mixture is then re-injected into the injured area to kick-start the healing process.

 Dr. Marizeli Olacio of OMG has extensive experience helping people of all ages and ability levels—from kids to NBA players—overcome lower limb injuries such as ankle sprains.
 We treat each and every patient with full attention and care—we understand every situation (and every person) is unique, which demands personalized solutions for every patient.